V.P. of Business Development

 The Offshore Group

-Mexican industry and the workforce that supports it has been making strides in the complexity and the quality of the manufacturing that takes place in Mexico.
+Mexican industry and the workforce that supports companies expanding to Mexico has been making strides in the complexity and the quality of the manufacturing that takes place.
 As this has happened, the skill sets of the Mexican workforce have risen in a manner commensurate with the demands of the competitive international marketplace.

 Metromáticas, a program that has been instituted, in Guaymas, Mexico provides an example of how several entities: private industry, state government and local industry partner to prepare students to take skilled postions in a growing economy.